- Home |

 and heritage to a sense of place, corporate social responsibility, and environmental ethics - play pivotal social, cultural, political and economic roles across diverse contexts.

-I currently serve as the Acting Head of the School of Social Sciences and as a Professor of Cultural and Heritage Tourism at the University of Tasmania (UTAS).
+I am at the School of Humanities and Social Sciences, and am Professor of Cultural and Heritage Tourism at the University of Tasmania (UTAS).

 Additionally, I am the Vice-President (Program, World Congress of Sociology) for Research Committee 50 (International Tourism) within the International Sociological Association.